 Spontaneous Order GmbH

 I was part of Stilnest’s beginnings, helping to build the online presence.
 In the early stages we created a WebGL tool for customizing 3D printed jewelery under the name of Mijuu.
 Later the company changed to sell 3D printed jewelery from local designers in Germany and changed the name to Stilnest.
 I created the CMS for populating the platform with content and was implementing the front-end design.

-In my 6th semester at my university I went abroad to Japan.
+In the 4th semester of my masters I went abroad to Japan.
 I indulged myself in the culture and studied, the Japanese language, cultural courses (e.g. Tea Ceremony), and Health Science.
 I furthermore did a lot of traveling and focused on my understanding and learning about the Japanese culture itself.